kimmo1019/Roundtrip/README.md

     ```
 The precision at K of Roundtrip, One-class SVM and Isolation Forest will be calculated and printed.

+### Pretrian Models

+We provide various of pretrain models for a quick implementation of Roundtrip.
+First, one needs to download the pretrain models `pre_trained_models.tar.gz` from [zenodo repository](https://zenodo.org/record/3748270#.XpFvgdNKhTY).
+Then uncompress it under `Roundtrip` folder.
+For the above models that use `evaluate.py` for model evaluation.
+One can simply add `--pretrain True` to the end of each command.

 ## Contact

-Roundtrip has various downstream applications including unsupervised learning, likelihood-free Bayesian inference and sequential Markov chain Monte Carlo (MCMC).
+Roundtrip has various downstream applications including unsupervised learning (see our [paper](https://www.biorxiv.org/content/10.1101/2020.08.17.254730v1.abstract) accepted by Nature Machine Intelligence), likelihood-free Bayesian inference and sequential Markov chain Monte Carlo (MCMC).
 Always open to cooperation opportunities.
 If you're interested, do not hesitate to contact me.

-Also Feel free to open an issue in Github or contact `liuqiao@stanford.edu` if you have any problem in Roundtrip.
+Also Feel free to open an issue in Github or contact `liu-q16@mails.tsinghua.edu.cn` or `liuqiao@stanford.edu` if you have any problem in Roundtrip.

 ## License